 2010 saw Eugene engaged as one of two Musical Supervisors of the epic Melbourne International Arts Festival production Seven Songs to Leave Behind, featuring Sinead O'Connor, Rickie Lee Jones, John Cale (Velvet Underground), Meeshel Ndegeocello, Gurrumul Yunupingu and members of the Black Arm Band.
 This was followed by his 2011 appointment as Musical Director for Notes From the Hard Road and Beyond at the Myer Music Bowl.
 Another Melbourne International Arts Festival production, this show featured Joss Stone, Mavis Staples, Emmanuel Jal, Paul Dempsey, Rickie Lee Jones and the Black Arm Band.

 Eugene has been actively involved in the creation and promotion of performance opportunities for well-known and emerging artists by establishing the performance space/organisation Lebowski's.
 Eugene was also a pivotal member in the creation of the Melbourne Jazz Fringe Festival and was the Musical Director of the Eltham Jazz Festival 2009-2010.
-Since 2015 Eugene has served as chair of the Melbourne Jazz Co-operative, and has worked as Artistic Co-Director for the Wangaratta Festival of Jazz and Blues since 2020.
+Eugene has served as chair of the Melbourne Jazz Co-operative from 2015-2023, and has worked as Artistic Co-Director for the Wangaratta Festival of Jazz and Blues from 2019-2022.

 In addition to his outstanding record of professional achievement, Eugene has sustained an acclaimed academic and music education career.
-He is currently competing a PhD at the University of Melbourne, and he holds a Masters Degree in Performance (Melbourne University) for which he was awarded a Melbourne Research Scholarship.
-From 1998 until 2007, he taught the trumpet, improvisation and composition in addition to directing award winning ensembles at Eltham High School, Monash University and the Victorian College of the Arts (VCA).
-Eugene continues to teach at the VCA and, in 2008, accepted a position on the faculty of Melbourne Polytechnic’s Bachelor of Music (formerly NMIT), lecturing in trumpet, composition, arranging, and music education.
+He completed a doctorate in music composition in 2023 at the University of Melbourne, and holds a Master of Performance and Bachelor of Music (Honours) from the same institution.
+From 1998 until 2007, he taught the trumpet, improvisation, and directed award winning ensembles at Eltham High School and Monash University.
+Eugene also taught a variety of classes at the University of Melbourne (formerly VCA) from 1998 until 2021.
+In 2008, he accepted a position on the faculty of Melbourne Polytechnic’s Bachelor of Music (formerly NMIT), lecturing in trumpet, composition, arranging, and music education.
 Eugene has also delivered workshops and master-classes at tertiary institutions throughout Australia and internationally.

 Eugene Ball bio - full (pdf 70kB)